 Cryptocurrency trading involves exchanging one digital asset for another, or for traditional currency, through exchanges.
 These platforms act as marketplaces where traders can buy and sell coins or tokens.

-To participate, individuals need a secure digital wallet to store assets and access to trading pairs that allow one currency to be converted into another.
-Unlike traditional markets that close at specific times, crypto markets operate continuously, meaning that prices can shift at any hour of the day.
+To participate, individuals need a secure digital wallet to store assets.
+Access to trading pairs that allow one currency to be converted into another is also required.
+Unlike traditional markets that close at specific times, crypto markets operate continuously.
+This means that prices can shift at any hour of the day.

 This constant activity contributes to volatile markets, which can be seen as both an opportunity for profit and a source of risk.
 Recognizing this dual nature of volatility is the first step toward making sound trading choices.